payment cards

 Locked Payment Card

 If a young person enters their PIN incorrectly five or more times, they will receive an error message at the EFTPOS terminal.
-Advise the young person to reset their PIN via MyMSD.
-This can be done the exact same way they initially set their PIN via the ‘Payment Cards’ section in MyMSD, alternatively a young person can call one of the 0800 numbers mentioned above.
+The young person can reset their PIN the same way they set it – in MyMSD or by calling 0800 33 30 30.

 If a young person cannot reset their PIN their card will automatically unlock at midnight.
 There is no limit to the number of times a young person can reset their PIN.